Miass

 Miass (Миа́сс, /ru/) is a city in Chelyabinsk Oblast, Russia, located 96 km west of Chelyabinsk, on the eastern slope of the Southern Ural Mountains, on the bank of the river Miass.
 Population:

 Name

-The name Miass is taken from the Bashkirs (Мейәс), the indigenous inhabitants of these places, with the root of the word meaning "water" or "friend".
+The name Miass (Мейәс) is taken from the Bashkirs, the indigenous inhabitants of these places, with the root of the word meaning "water" or "friend".

 History

 It was founded in 1773 as a copper mining factory.
 During the 19th century, the development was driven by the discovery of the richest gold deposits in the Urals.
 Average annual extraction of gold from the Miass region was about 640 kg.
 In the mid-19th century, the volume of gold mining went down, and the development of Miass also slowed.
 Town status was granted to Miass in 1923.
 In 1941, an automobile factory (which still operates as UralAZ) was built.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with twenty-eight rural localities, incorporated as the City of Miass—an administrative unit with the status equal to that of the districts.
 As a municipal division, the City of Miass is incorporated as Miassky Urban Okrug.